Anderson localisation for quasi-one-dimensional random operators: Introduction

 The case $W >1$ was first considered by Goldsheid \cite{G80}, who established the pure point nature of the spectrum for the case of the Schr\"odinger operator on the strip, i.e.\ when $L_x \equiv \mathbbm 1$, $V_x$ is tridiagonal with the off-diagonal entries equal to $1$ and the diagonal ones independent and identically distributed, under the assumption that the distribution of the diagonal etries of $V_x$ is regular.
 In the same setting, Lacroix \cite{Lacr,Lacr2,Lacr3} proved that the eigenfunctions decay exponentially.
 The case of the Anderson model on a strip with general (possibly, singular) distributions was settled by Klein--Lacroix--Speis \cite{KLS}, who established localisation in the strong form (\ref{eq:thm1}).

 Unlike the earlier, more direct arguments treating regular distributions, the works \cite{CKM, KLS} allowing singular distributions involve a multi-scale argument (as developed in the work of Fr\"ohlich--Spencer \cite{FS} on localisation in higher dimension); the theory of random matrix products is used to verify the initial hypothesis of multi-scale analysis.
 Recently, proofs of the result of \cite{CKM} avoiding multi-scale analysis were found by Bucaj et al.\ \cite{BDFGVWZ}, Jitomirskaya and Zhu \cite{JZ}, and Gorodetski and Kleptsyn \cite{GorKl}; the general one-dimensional case (allowing for random hopping) was settled by Rangamani \cite{R}.
-Our Theorem~\ref{thm:1} can be seen as a generalisation of these works: we give a relatively short and single-scale proof of localisation which applies to arbitrary $W \geqslant 1$, and allows for rather general distributions of $V_0$ and $L_0$ (under no regularity assumptions on the distribution of the potential).
+Our Theorem~\ref{thm:1} can be seen as a generalisation of these works, and especially of \cite{JZ,R}, to which our arguments are closest in spirit: we give a relatively short and single-scale proof of localisation which applies to arbitrary $W \geqslant 1$, and allows for rather general distributions of $V_0$ and $L_0$ (under no regularity assumptions on the distribution of the potential).
 In particular, we recover and generalise the result of \cite{KLS}.

 In fact, we prove a stronger result pertaining to the eigenfunction correlators, introduced by Aizenman \cite{A} (see further the monograph of Aizenman--Warzel \cite{AW}).
 If $\Lambda \subset \mathbb Z$ is a finite set, denote by $H_\Lambda$ the restriction of $H$ to $\ell_2(\Lambda \to \mathbb C^W)$, i.e.